swily/workshop/README.md

 ## Recommended Dashboards

-Once in Grafana, the following dashboards are particularly useful for monitoring during chaos experiments:
+Once in Grafana, the following dashboards are useful for monitoring during chaos experiments:

 1. **Kubernetes / Compute Resources / Namespace**
    - Shows CPU and memory usage across your namespaces